Challenge level: 3 out of 5

-This challenge is not designed for Olympic athletes – it is designed for people looking for an amazing goal to train and get fit for.
-A number of the people who will take part in this challenge will have a low level of fitness level when they sign up.
+This Dream Challenge is not designed for Olympic athletes – it is designed for people looking for an amazing goal to train and get fit for.
+A number of the people who will take part in this charity trek in China will have a low level of fitness level when they sign up.

-We strongly recommend you train for the trek as we'll be tackling tough terrain in China with some steep climbs.
+We strongly recommend you train for this charity challenge as we'll be tackling tough terrain in China with some steep climbs.
 The more you prepare, the more you'll enjoy it.

 Please don't be!
 The majority of people will sign up on their own and our Dream Challenges are renowned for the amazing camaraderie and lifelong friendships made as our groups take on these incredible feats together.

-Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for the Let's Trek for Children - Great Wall of China Trek 2023.
+Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for one of our charity challenges.
 Please use this space to swap questions, advice and updates with your fellow trekkers on your training and fundraising.

-You may also want to reach out to the other participants in this group to see if there's anyone in your local area you can meet up with.
+You may also want to reach out to your fellow participants in this group to see if there's anyone in your local area you can meet up with.

-Everyone who is at least 18 years old by the challenge date is more than welcome to join this awesome challenge.
+Everyone who is at least 18 years old by the challenge departure date is more than welcome to join our trek in China.